 - Participate in Small Peer Practice groups led by ENLP Alumni

-- Have access to a supportive online cohort-based e-learning platform.
+- Have access to a supportive online cohort-based e-learning platform and a vibrant graduate network.

 This program is for nonprofit leaders who:

-- Are currently employed full-time by a nonprofit in the greater Richmond area
+- Are currently employed full-time by a nonprofit within 30 miles of the Community Foundation

 - Have the potential to make a significant future contribution to the nonprofit community through assuming higher and increased levels of leadership